How To Track Social Media ROI

 We all know that shortening your links for social media is a great way to help users (and yourself), get more value out of the interaction.

 Social media can be the linchpin of a successful marketing campaign.
-Yet while it’s clear that you should be investing in social channels to drive your brand development in 2018, how can you tell what’s working, what’s not, and where your resources would be best spent?
+Yet while it’s clear that you should be investing in social channels to drive your brand development, how can you tell what’s working, what’s not, and where your resources would be best spent?

 Tracking your social media ROI is essential to the long-term health and success of your business.
 In fact, in the US, around 81 percent of the population has a profile on at least one social network.